More Caverns of the Snake People

-I got a fair few more of the heroic Maps cave sections completed for the D&D group.
+I got a fair few more of the Heroic Maps cave sections completed for the D&D group to match the ones I made in February.
 Here is what they look like in action.

 The temple of the Serpent Folk